ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 We prefer e.g. package regular contributors to be organization members rather than outside collaborators because it's more welcoming.
 In practice, it means they can publicize their organization ownership on their GitHub profile.

-Now, organization members have [no base permissions](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/setting-base-permissions-for-an-organization).
+Now, in our case organization members have [no base permissions](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/setting-base-permissions-for-an-organization).
+Some other organizations might choose to let every organization member have write access to all repositories.

 We add members to repositories via [teams](https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams).
 We make sure maintainers of packages have admin rights on their repositories, as the package, is, well, theirs. 🙂